apache/datasketches-website/docs/AccuracyPlots.md

 This particular graph also illustrates some other subtle points about this particular sketch.

-* The saw-toothed variation in the overall shaped is due to the fact that the QuickSelect sketch only updates its internal theta when the hash table fills up, at which point the sketch uses the QuickSelect algorithm to find the <i>k + 1</i><sup>th</sup> order statistic from the cache, assigns this value to theta, discards all values above theta, and rebuilds the hash table.
+* The saw-toothed variation in the overall shaped is due to the fact that the QuickSelect sketch only updates its internal theta when the hash table fills up, which occurs when the hash table reaches <i>15k/8</i> (note that the estimation starts at almost 8K), at which point the sketch uses the QuickSelect algorithm to find the <i>(k + 1)</i><sup>th</sup> order statistic from the cache, assigns this value to theta, discards all values above theta, and rebuilds the hash table.
 * Because the number of valid points nearly reaches <i>2k</i> values means that the Relative Error of the sketch nearly reaches <i>1/sqrt(2k)</i>.
 The short-dashed lines are drawn at plus and minus <i>1/sqrt(2k)</i>.
 * This behavior could possibly result in nearly <i>2k</i> values being stored.